VideoXum: Cross-modal Visual and Textural Summarization of Videos: Introduction

-Our main contributions can be summarized as follows: \begin{itemize} \item We propose \textbf{VideoXum}, an enriched large-scale dataset, to bridge the modality gap between the video and text summarization.
-The dataset contains 14,001 long videos with corresponding human-annotated video and text summaries.
-We conduct comprehensive experimental analysis to verify the rationality of our proposed new task.

-\item We propose a novel end-to-end video and text summarization model -- VTSUM-BILP to address the challenges of our proposed task of cross-modal summarization.
-The model achieves promising results on VideoXum and the new state of the art on several existing single-modal video summarization datasets.

-\item We propose an evaluation metric VT-CLIPScore to evaluate cross-modal semantic consistency.
+\begin{itemize} \item We introduce \textbf{VideoXum}, an enriched large-scale dataset, to bridge the modality gap between the video and text summarization.
+The dataset contains 14K long videos with corresponding human-annotated video and text summaries.
+We conduct comprehensive experimental analyses to verify the rationality of our proposed new dataset. \item Based on VLP encoder-decoder architecture, we propose an end-to-end cross-modal video summarization framework -- VTSUM-BLIP to establish strong baseline models for this novel task.
+The models achieve promising results on VideoXum and the new state of the art on several existing single-modal video summarization datasets. \item We propose an evaluation metric VT-CLIPScore on the VideoXum benchmark to evaluate cross-modal semantic consistency.
 The empirical results show the high consistency of our proposed metric with human evaluation. \end{itemize}